Optimizing Your WordPress Database – A Complete Guide

 phpMyAdmin is the most common way to manage a WordPress database.
 If you are not using cPanel as your hosting control panel, your hosting plan may be using a different MySQL management tool to phpMyAdmin.
 Do not be too concerned about this as most database management tools have a similar interface and work in the same way.

-You can also manage your WordPress database using a plugin such as Adminer (formerly known as phpMinAdmin).
+You can also manage your WordPress database using a plugin.
 Although a database WordPress plugin can make accessing your database simpler, I would advise against managing your database in this manner as it is a large security risk.
-If you have a plugin such as Adminer installed and an unauthorized person gained access to your database, they could do anything they wanted to your website.

 If you check your database, you will see two columns at the end: size and overhead.
 The size of a table depends on the amount of data that is stored in it.
 If more rows are stored in a table, the size of the table increases.